Finite orbits in multivalued maps and Bernoulli convolutions: Network orbits require weak Perron slope

 \begin{Theorem}[Condition for existence of network orbits] \\ Suppose that in a Bernoulli convolution with slope $\beta$ there is a point $y$ such that the orbit of $y$ contains two different paths from $y$ to cycles or finite invariant sets.
 Then $\beta$ must be an algebraic integer.
 If the orbit of $y$ is finite then $\beta$ is a weak Perron number. \end{Theorem}

-{\it Proof. } Without loss of generality we assume that the two paths differ at the first step.
+{\it Proof that $\beta$ is algebraic. } Without loss of generality we assume that the two paths differ at the first step.
 Thus $y$ belongs to the overlap region, and both $g_0(y)$ and $g_1(y)$ lead to a cycle or periodic component.
 If $y$ itself is not periodic, there are 0-1-words $v,w,v',w'$ with $v_1\not=v'_1$ and

-Without loss of generality we assume that the length $m$ of the word $v$ is not smaller than the length $m'$ of $v'.$ When $y$ itself is periodic we have the special case that either $v'$ is the empty word, $y=x'$ and $w'_1\not= v_1,$ or both $v$ and $v'$ are empty, $y=x=x'$ and $w'_1\not= w_1.$ We shall call this the single period and doubkle period case, respectively.
+Without loss of generality we assume that the length $m$ of the word $v$ is not smaller than the length $m'$ of $v'.$ When $y$ itself is periodic we have the special case that either $v'$ is the empty word, $y=x'$ and $w'_1\not= v_1,$ or both $v$ and $v'$ are empty, $y=x=x'$ and $w'_1\not= w_1.$ We shall call this the single period and double period case, respectively.

 For $w=w_1...w_n\in\{ 0,1\}^n$ we have $g_w(x)=g_{w_n}\cdot ...\cdot g_{w_1}(x)=\beta^nx +(1-\beta) \sum_{i=1}^{n}\beta^{n-i}w_i \ .$ We solve $g_w(x)=x$ for $x$ and $g_{w'}(x')=x'$ with $w'=w'_1...w'_{n'}$ for $x'.$